setlog/trivrost/docs/walkthrough.md

 openssl rsa -in private-rsa-key.pem -pubout -out public-rsa-keys.pem # Extract public key scripts\signer private-rsa-key.pem D:\bundles\myapp\bundleinfo.json
 ```
 Make sure that noone but you has access to `private-rsa-key.pem`.
+Copy `public-rsa-keys.pem` to `cmd/launcher/resources/`.
+See [security.md](security.md#Signing) for more info.

 ## Backend
 To use trivrost, you have to operate at least one webserver.
 This webserver only has to deliver static content, and should support range requests.
 Even though the config files and packages are cryptographically signed, it is hightly recommended to use TLS for securing connections to this webserver.
-An exemplary file/folder structure could look like this:
+An exemplary file/folder structure on the webserver could look like this:
 ```
 .
 ├ deployment-config.json